HighnessAtharva/django-crypto-app/README.md

 ## Some Notes

 - I used the `django-crispy-forms` package to style the forms.
+- In the search box on the home page, the closest matching cryptocurrency is shown on the results page.
 - I have set the bonus of a referral system to a static value of 100 per referral on successful signup.
 This can be implemented different if needed.
 Maybe a percentage of the total value of the portfolio of the person who referred the new user.
 - I chose to go with built-in Django authentication system instead of using a third-party package like `django-allauth` due to time constraints.
 - I used the build in auth.User model for the user model.
 I could have created a custom user model but I wanted to focus more on the business logic and the ORM queries.